-The School's investment in capital assets as of June 30, 2021 amounts to \$239,964 (net of accumulated depreciation).
-This investment in capital assets includes improvements, furniture, fixtures and equipment and audiovisual materials.
-There is no debt associated to the School's capital assets.
+The School's investment in capital assets as of June 30, 2021 amounts to \$313,760 (net of accumulated depreciation).
+This investment in capital assets includes leasehold improvements, furniture, fixtures and computer equipment.
+As of June 30, 2021, the School had no long term debt relating to its capital assets.